 - 1. Remove all packaging - 2.
 Rack mount the appliance as required using the supplied rails - 3.
 The power supply is an auto sensing unit (115v or 230v) - 4.
 Connect the power lead from the power socket to the mains or UPS - 5.
-Connect your network cable from your switch or hub to the network port Gb1 - 6.
-If using a two-armed configuration connect a second network cable to port Gb2 - If two load balancers are being used, connect a null modem cable between the two serial fail-over ports and configure the slave first. - 7.
+Connect your network cable from your switch or hub to the internal network port (eth0) - 6.
+If using a two-armed configuration connect a second network cable to the external port (eth1) - If two load balancers are being used, connect a null modem cable between the two serial fail-over ports and configure the slave first. - 7.
 Attach a monitor to the VGA port - 8.
 Attach a keyboard to the USB or PS/2 port - 9.
 Check mains power is on - 10.
 Press the power switch on (fans should start) - 11.
 Allow a minute for booting

-Refer to the quick setup guide for the following steps:
+Refer to this guick setup guide for the following steps: